hellofromtonya/udacity-dsand-project2/explanation_2.md

 This document provides an explanation for the design decisions and implementation.

+## Summary

+1. Efficiency: worst case of O(n) time and a O(n) space.
+2. Data structure: array, more specifically a Python list.

 ## Data Structures

 This problem uses a list data structure as the container to hold the found files.

+## Efficiency

+The time efficiency for this function is O(n), where `n` is dependent upon the number of subdirectories and files.

+The space efficiency in the worst case is also O(n) where all files in path match.

+## Design Considerations

 ### Why a list and not a dictionary or set?